Clemson Faculty SUCCEEDS

 Program 1: Project Initiation/SEED Funding – Program 1 awards provide up to $10,000 for the initiation of research activities.
 This was formerly part of the CU SEED initiative.
 The deadline to apply is Dec.
 1, 2021 and the expectation is that recipients will use the investment to support submission of a proposal to an external agency.

 Program 2: Collaborate – Program 2 provides up to $35,000 to help multi-disciplinary teams craft competitive proposals for high-value external funding.
 The deadline to apply is May 18, 2022 and proposals with participation from across Clemson University, including Innovation Campuses, Research and Education Centers, and Clemson Centers and Institutes, are highly encouraged.

 Program 3: Project Completion – Also formerly part of the CU SEED program, this program provides up to $5,000 to support completion of a project, such as a manuscript, book, piece of art, or other product that is appropriate to the faculty member’s field of scholarship.
 The deadline to apply is Dec.
 1, 2021.

 Program 4: Fast Track – New in 2021, Program 4 provides up to $5,000 to support activities that will help faculty respond to short-notice external funding opportunities.
 Proposals are accepted any time but should be submitted within two months of the original RFP/solicitation publication date.
 Awardees will be notified of funding within five business days of Program 4 proposal submission.

-Below are the PI lead teams that can be contacted with questions regarding their projects.
+Below are the PI lead teams from previous SUCCEEDS grants that can be contacted with questions regarding their projects.

 2019 Clemson Faculty SUCCEEDS Award Winners